-Although they only account for an average of 5% of overall purchases, class C purchases make up almost 70% of hidden costs.
+Although they only account for an average of 5% of overall purchases, Tail spend make up almost 70% of hidden costs.
 These indirect expenses are particularly related to transaction costs and volumes.
 This serves as a reminder to companies of the importance of optimising their Procure-to-Pay cycle, in other words, the process from product research to invoicing.

 Optimising the Procure-to-Pay process

 In procurement departments, indirect purchases involve the largest number of transactions.
-However, the majority of companies are not equipped with an e-procurement solution for this class of purchases.
+However, the majority of companies are not equipped with an e-procurement solution for Tail spend.
 This would enable them to digitalise this large number of transactions, therefore optimising how they manage purchases and reducing their associated transaction costs.

 |It is important to remember that the cost of a standard transaction is estimated to be €95, while the cost of a fully paperless transaction is estimated to be €19, resulting in savings of up to 80% .|